EnriqueJRodriguez/EFFKG/README.md

 This repository contains all supplementary materials — including datasets, source code, and validation artefacts — associated with the paper:

-**A Cross-Source Semantic Dataset for Maritime Fleet Data Integration in the European Blue Economy**
+**A dataset of the European fishing fleet and maritime infrastructure**

 Submitted to [Scientific Data](https://www.nature.com/sdata/)